uk-sigcse/members/everyone.md

 | Mark ZARB | [rgu-repository.worktribe.com/person/77298/mark-zarb](https://rgu-repository.worktribe.com/person/77298/mark-zarb) |

 # Editing this page
-You can add yourself to this page by:
+You can update, add or remove information from this if you:

 1. Login to [github.com](https://www.github.com)
 2. Open the file https://github.com/uk-sigcse/members/blob/main/everyone.md